cessda/cessda.guidelines.public/cdc/new-endpoint.md

 Some other options are listed on the [OAI-PMH tools page](https://www.openarchives.org/pmh/tools/), however as there is no revision date shown, the list may be out of date.

-The NESSTAR Server can be configured to act as an OAI-PMH repository, but it is not recommended to use it as such, for a variety of reasons:

-* NESSTAR is not being developed beyond the current version (version 4.0)

-* It has some outdated dependencies (such as Java), that pose a security risk as a result

-* Its performance is sub-optimal (unless placed behind a cache) when many hundreds of files are made available for harvesting

-* The only DDI XML file version it supports is 1.2.2 (the most basic DDI format)

 The OAI-PMH protocol supports both harvester and repository functionality.
 The endpoint must be configured to act as an
 [OAI-PMH repository](http://www.openarchives.org/OAI/2.0/guidelines-repository.htm).